mayqatwit/WIM/README.md

 Week of 11/12: Debugging and issue squashing

 Week of 11/19:  Presentation prep

+test edit